Pursuing Stacks

 Pursuing Stacks (À la Poursuite des Champs) is an influential 1983 mathematical manuscript by Alexander Grothendieck.
 It consists of a 12-page letter to Daniel Quillen followed by about 600 pages of research notes.

 The topic of the work is a generalized homotopy theory using higher category theory.
 The word "stacks" in the title refers to what are nowadays usually called "∞-groupoids", one possible definition of which Grothendieck sketches in his manuscript.
 (The stacks of algebraic geometry, which also go back to Grothendieck, are not the focus of this manuscript.)
 Among the concepts introduced in the work are derivators and test categories.

 Some parts of the manuscript were later developed in:

 Overview of manuscript

 I. The letter to Daniel Quillen

 Pursuing stacks started out as a letter from Grothendieck to Daniel Quillen.
 In this letter he discusses Quillen's progress on the foundations for homotopy theory and remarked on the lack of progress since then.
-He remarks how some of his friends at Bangor university, including Ronnie Brown, were studying higher fundamental groupoids $\Pi_n(X)$ for a topological space $X$ and how the foundations for such a topic could be laid down and relativized using topos theory making way for higher gerbes.
+He remarks how some of his friends at Bangor university, including Ronald Brown, were studying higher fundamental groupoids $\Pi_n(X)$ for a topological space $X$ and how the foundations for such a topic could be laid down and relativized using topos theory making way for higher gerbes.
 Moreover, he was critical of using strict groupoids for laying down these foundations since they would not be sufficient for developing the full theory he envisioned.